-Heckerman et al. (1997) compare these two general learning, and show that the scoring-based methods often have certain advantages over the CI-based methods, in terms of modeling a distribution.
-However, Friedman et al. (1997) show theoretically that the general scoring-based methods may result in poor classifiers since a good classifier maximizes a different function - viz., classification accuracy.
-Greiner et al. (1997) reach the same conclusion, albeit via a different analysis.
+A comparison of the scoring-based methods and the CI-based methods is presented in (Heckerman et al., 1997), which shows that the scoring-based methods have certain advantages over the CI-based methods.
+However, Friedman et al. (1997) show that the general scoring-based methods may result in poor classifiers by using theoretical analysis.
 Moreover, the scoring-based methods are often less efficient in practice.